• Skip to primary navigation

 The length of cooking time depends on the size of your pork knuckles.
 You may find you only need (say) another 15 minutes.

 Remove the knuckles from the pressure cooker and allow them to cool so that you can handle them.
-Pat them dry with kitchen paper and cover with a good sprinkling of salt.
+Pat them dry with kitchen paper and cover them with a good sprinkling of salt.
 The salt helps the skin to crisp.

 Crisp the skin